Table of Contents Hide

 How Do RV Composting Toilets Work?

 When you go to the bathroom, the commode separates liquid and solid waste and diverts each to its separate tank.
-You also flush with no water.
+You flush with no water.
 As a result, solid waste doesn’t turn into sewage, and it usually reduces odors in between tank emptying.

 To help facilitate solid waste breakdown, you’ll add an organic material of some sort when you flush.
 Peat is the typical go-to.
 Solid waste will dry up more quickly with this addition, and it also helps speed up decomposition.
 Some composting toilets for your RV have a crank to stir the mixture.